rondadevil/CIF_LARAVEL/readme.md

 ## Official Documentation

-Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).
+Google content for the entire framework can be found on the [Laravel website](http://laravel.com/docs).

 ### Contributing To Laravel